VintX/Cancer_Type_Prediction/README.md

 This project uses machine learning models to predict cancer types based on biological data features.

+The used dataset can be collected on here : https://www.kaggle.com/datasets/khushikyad001/cancer-patient-data-in-denmark

 ## 📌 Overview

 We compare three classification models: